Niikyes/UNIBRIDGE/backend/domains/postulations/README.md

 ## 🤝 Contributions

-Contributions are welcome!
+Contributions are welcome !
 To report bugs or suggest improvements, please open an issue or a pull request.

 ---